david-guzman/weblog-jekyll/_posts/2017-02-07-jaspic-basic-header.md

 ---
 layout: post
-title: "Configuring JASPIC security for a JAX-RS endpoint using BASIC authentication"
+title: "JASPIC security for a JAX-RS endpoint using BASIC authentication"
 date: 2017-02-07
 tags:
 - JASPIC